-* Skip to any section in this article by clicking on any of the links above
+* Skip to any section in this article by clicking on the links above

 To make sure data is uniform when entering Plytix, we suggest creating a sanitized master spreadsheet or spreadsheets.
 To test the importer and your formatting, start with a small selection of your products.

-💡 When in doubt, or facing a huge manual data entry task, google your issue.
+💡 When in doubt, or facing a huge manual data entry task, google your issue or check out our Plytix Community.
 You may find that others have found workarounds to make your life easier.

 ⚠️ CSV Files cannot be more than 20MB

 Required Fields and Settings

 All products in Plytix must have a unique SKU.
 This is how we identify your products in the system.
 Your spreadsheet must include one SKU column.
 These SKUs are not limited by characters and can include a combination of letters and numbers.